Transboundary climate risks and adaptation in mountain areas: a brief for Parties and Observers to the UNFCCC

 The rationale: raising transboundary climate risks and the adaptation needs of mountain communities at COP29 and beyond

-There is a strong rationale for negotiators of the Hindu Kush Himalaya to raise transboundary climate risks and the adaptation needs of mountain communities at COP29 and beyond.
-We provide three compelling arguments:
+There is a strong rationale for negotiators to raise transboundary climate risks and the adaptation needs of mountain communities at COP29 and beyond.
+We provide three compelling arguments.

-• Transboundary climate risks and adaptation in mountain areas are increasingly highlighted in Party submissions to the UNFCCC.
-Countries of the Hindu Kush Himalaya are already a part of this growing and diverse coalition.
-But strengthening the region’s resilience to transboundary climate risks will require bold and coordinated efforts.
+- Transboundary climate risks and adaptation in mountain areas are increasingly highlighted in Party submissions to the UNFCCC.
+Many countries are already a part of this growing and diverse coalition.
+But strengthening the world’s resilience to transboundary climate risks will require bold and coordinated efforts.

 To read further information please see pages 3-5 of the brief, available to download on the right hand side.